Krylov Complexity, Confinement and Universality: Other confining models

 In the case of KT background the quantities relevant for the complexity calculation are,

 The problem seems analytically intractable.
 We present a numerical evaluation of $r(t)$ from eq.(\ref{rdotKT}), then use it to find the complexity in Figure \ref{fig:rtKT}.

 It must be emphasised that for the KT background the result of the geodesic and the associated complexity are {\it not} trustable close to the end of the space $r=r_0$--see the expression for $\hat{h}_{KT}$ in eq.(\ref{metricaKWKT}).
 In fact, the KT background is singular at that point.
 The KT background does {\it not} capture the Physics of confinement and does not strictly belong to the set of models we study here.
 The results in KT should be trustable far away from the singularity.
 Only close to the UV-region of the flow $r=r_{UV}$ we can trust the result.
+The monotonic behaviour shown for the KT background should not be interpreted as evidence that oscillations are impossible in the corresponding cascading theory.
+The geodesic calculation in KT is trustworthy only in the region where the KT approximation is valid, namely sufficiently far from the singularity and close to the UV part of the flow.
+Since the smooth IR end of space is absent from the KT geometry, the mechanism producing bounded radial motion and oscillatory complexity is also absent.
+Nevertheless, one can think about singular geometries, for which an oscillatory behaviour has been observed, see \cite{Zoakos:2026obl}.

 In what follows we discuss the Klebanov-Strassler background and its Baryonic Branch, that amend the previous singularity, precisely incorporating the phenomena of confinement and symmetry breaking.